Rosalía: Philanthropy and political views

 As for Rosalía's religious beliefs, she revealed that she has never been baptized nor taken to church by her parents.
 Her grandmother, who was Christian, used to take her to church if she voluntarily asked to.
 There she began to believe in God despite never having submitted to the Catholic Church nor considering herself Christian.
+However, Rosalía reads the Bible often and admires the Gospel of Matthew, and her album Lux is heavily inspired by female Christian saints such as Hildegard of Bingen.

 As for politics and international conflicts, in November 2019, following a second general Spanish election in the country within six months, Rosalía tweeted "fuck Vox".
-Vox is a far-right nationalist political party that had earned a lot of seats at the Spanish Parliament and was constantly growing in popularity at the time.
+Vox is a far-right nationalist political party that had earned a considerable amount of seats at the Spanish Parliament and was growing in popularity at the time.
 After being asked about politics at a press conference a couple days later, she said: "I think it is a very delicate topic and I don't think this is the place to talk about it."
 In May 2020, Rosalía expressed anger for the murder of George Floyd and briefly attended a protest in Miami in defense of racial equality, leaving early in order to appear on a virtual benefit concert organized by TeleHit.
 In October, she offered her song "A Palé" for a vote-encouraging campaign of Sony Music for the 2020 United States presidential election titled "Your Voice.
 Your Power.
 Your Vote".
+In late July 2025, after Miguel Adrover publicly refused to design for her due to her silence on the Gaza war, Rosalía condemned the violence, war crimes and inaction of "those who make decisions and have the power to act".

+Rosalía has never made public statements endorsing or opposing the Catalan independence movement.